 But we have more to offer than just platitudes.
 There are plenty of tips and tricks contained herein, so have a nice, long listen or two.

 The Cookie That Can Only Be Baked In My Brain: A meme originally baked in the brain of the inimitable R. Stevens.
 Here, then, is the chocolate chip of credit where it is due.

 Audiobook Pick-of-the-Week: Here, There Be Dragons, by James A. Owen, narrated by Stephen Langton

 Writing Prompt: Find a writing buddy, swap stories halfway through, and then compare notes.

 This episode of Writing Excuses has been brought to you by Audible.

 Audible Free Trial Details

-This entry was posted on Sunday, April 29th, 2012 at 6:22 pm and is filed under Season 7, Voice.
+This entry was posted on Sunday, April 29th, 2012 at 6:22 pm and is filed under Season 7, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.